Retrotink/Apple-II-VGA/README.md

 ![appleIIvga](https://github.com/Retrotink/Apple-II-VGA/assets/121696513/6de70c4a-55b0-410c-aaee-c455f300293b)
 <br>
-This project is a VGA card for Apple II computers to output a crisp RGB signal to a VGA monitor instead of having to rely on the composite output.
+This project is a VGA card for Apple II/II+ computers to output a crisp RGB signal to a VGA monitor instead of having to rely on the composite output.
 This is accomplished by snooping the 6502 bus and creating a shadow copy of the video memory within a Raspberry Pi Pico, then processing the raw video memory contents to output a "perfect" signal.
 <br>
 ![installed](https://github.com/Retrotink/Apple-II-VGA/assets/121696513/b7b65cbc-0930-425f-b416-7a6d84813e2b)
 <br>